 For the apple sponge

-- 100 grams butter - Salted or unsalted.
-If using salted butter, omit the half teaspoon salt in the recipe
+- 3.5 ounces (100g) butter - Salted or unsalted.
+If using salted butter, omit the half teaspoon salt in the recipe if you wish

 - 2 large eggs - at room temperature